ucfopen/Obojobo-Docs/releases/v3.3.2/developers/events/obojobo_events.md

 ### *visit:start*

-Occurs after a visit is created, marking the visit as actually starting.
+Occurs when a visit is started after its creation.
 Not all visits that are created are started.

 <dl>
 	<dt>Version</dt>